 Sample or census: Statistical survey.

-Threshold values and percentages: Units with 1 or more persons employed are sampled if no VAT is available.
+Threshold values and percentages: Units with 1 or more persons employed can be sampled if no VAT is available.
 The sampling rates are as follows:

 Frequency of updating the sample: The sample is updated yearly, in January.
-Moreover there is a quarterly/monthly refreshment for enterprise deaths and births.
+Moreover there is a monthly refreshment for enterprise deaths and births.

 18.2.
 Frequency of data collection

-Periodicity of data collection: Data collection is basically quarterly, but for some branches it is on a monthly basis to provide a basis for future obligations due to the EBS regulation.
+Periodicity of data collection: Data collection is basically monthly, but for some branches it is on a quarterly basis when there is enough monthly data.

 18.3.
 Data collection